 Good insurance is for protecting:

-• Your pet’s health; and
+- Your pet’s health and

-• Your finances.
+- Your finances.

-• Where do you buy your pet’s insurance?
+- Where do you buy your pet’s insurance?

-• What does insurance entail and cover?
+- What does pet insurance entail and cover?

-• What is pet insurance used for?
+- What is pet insurance used for?

 Let’s look at each one of the questions below.

-1. Find a Good Pet Insurance Company
+1. Pet Insurance: Find a Good Company

-• First, read reviews of pet insurance companies.
+- First, read reviews of pet insurance companies.

-• Also, confirm the company has a license to operate.
+- Also, confirm the company has a license to operate.

 2. Check the Coverage Carefully